muratk5n/thirdwave/en/2015/08/ufo.md

 NUFORC Dataset

 This dataset contains over 80,000 reports of UFO sightings over the last century.
 Original data from [1].
-My scrubbed version is below, and sample code to plot it,
+The scrubbed version is below, along with sample code to plot it,

 [Data](https://drive.google.com/uc?export=view&id=1Jho5cLnKqdwfooY9j_GuEj2tf3oO-LPT)